NB: There are more panels after the “Read More” break.

 Any comments will have to be approved before they are published.
 I read all comments (usually within two years) but probably won’t reply.

 I’m TomRed.
-I’m a twenty-one year old Londoner living in Coventry studying Mathematics at the University of Warwick.
+I’m a twenty-two year old maths graduand from London.
 A little more about me can be found over here at the bottom.

 People I know